AzureADQuickStarts/B2C-WebApp-OpenIDConnect-NodeJS/README.md

 Getting started with the sample is easy.
 It is configured to run out of the box with minimal setup.

-### Step 1: Register an web application in B2C Azure AD Tenant
+### Step 1: Register a web application in B2C Azure AD Tenant

 If you don't have an Azure AD B2C Tenant yet, please [create one](https://azure.microsoft.com/en-us/documentation/articles/active-directory-b2c-get-started/).

-Next let's register an web application in your tenant.
+Next let's register a web application in your tenant.

 * In the main page of your tenant, click `Manage B2C settings`, and you will be redirected to the settings page.